 Do it with the kids

-Exercise can be fun for the whole family and there are lots of activities you can do that are active too.
+Exercise can be fun for the whole family and there are lots of activities you can do together that are active too.
 Try ice-skating, trampolining, climbing or even skiing together.
 Plus all of these can be found at indoor centres too so you can’t use your bad weather excuse!
+There are online websites that sell ice-skates in all sizes so you can grab some for the kids and yourself in one place.
 If you’re thinking of a family day out then look for something that’s fun and energetic such as some tree top adventures at Go Ape or similar.
 The kids will have a blast and they’ll be exercising at the same time without even realising.
-Just pick something where the adults get to join in too!
+Just pick something where the adults get to join in too.

 There are so many ways to stay active as a parent.
 Just make it a priority, commit to it and most of all – learn to enjoy it!